 - Exercise within 30 minutes of measuring blood pressure

 - Sit correctly with your feet supported and your back straight.
 Arms should be relaxed to the side of your body at the level of the heart

 - Take your blood pressure at the same time every day

 - Take multiple readings with at least one minute in between readings

 We hope our reviews help you to find the right blood pressure monitor out there.
 There are many good monitors on the market, but this is a list of what we consider to be the best.

 Let us know if you got your home blood pressure monitor, and how it worked out.

-Are you better able to manage your blood pressure now that you check it at home?
+Are you able to better manage your blood pressure now that you check it often at home?
 Let us know in the comments section below.